TalusBio/cookiecutter-data-science/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+├── data               <- The original, immutable data.
-│
 ├── docs               <- Manuscript drafts, presentations, etc.
-│
-├── models             <- Trained and serialized models.
-│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's GH username, and a short `-` delimited description, e.g.
 │                         `1.0-wfondrie-initial-data-exploration`.
-│
 ├── results            <- Generated analyses, such as figures and reports.
-│
 ├── environment.yml    <- Specifies the dependencies to build a conda environment.
-│                         Create the environment with `conda env create -f environment.yml` │
-├── pyproject.toml     <- Specifies Python build tools and setttings (flake8, black, etc.)
+│                         Create the environment with `conda env create -f environment.yml` ├── pyproject.toml     <- Specifies Python build tools and setttings (flake8, black, etc.)
-│
 ├── setup.cfg          <- Defines metadata about the project.
-│
-├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
-└── src                <- Source code for use in this project.
+├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    └── __init__.py    <- Makes src a Python module
+│   └── __init__.py    <- Makes src a Python module
+└── .env               <- Define sensitive environment variables.
+This is intentionally
+                          ignored by git by default.
+Do not commit this file!
 ```

 Feel free to modify these directories and files as best fits your needs.
 For